-Semester Upper Darby High School's school year is semester-based.
+Semester Upper Darby High School's academic year is semester-based.
 A semester is 1⁄2 of a school year.
 Generally, the fall semester is September through January.
 Spring Semester is February through June.
-Block Each school day is divided into 5 blocks.
-Generally, students have 4 blocks each semester with classes, with the 5 th block devoted to lunch and a music elective, intervention, learning community, or seminar class.
-Skinny Each block is divided into two periods, each period is considered a skinny.
-Learning Community The learning community is a period during the same block they are rostered for lunch.
-The block is split into two periods and the student participates in the learning community the period opposite their lunch period.
-Seminar Some courses are offered as a "Semester Block + Seminar."
-A seminar is one period ($\frac{1}{2}$ of a block) in length and typically is scheduled in the middle of the day (block 3 or block 4).
-Often, seminars replace a music elective, intervention, learning community and/or lunch in a student's schedule.
-Unit Each course is worth a certain number of units.
-Generally, semester-block courses are worth 1 unit.
-Courses that are scheduled differently may carry different numbers of units.
-During each school year, most students are required to roster 8 units worth of courses Level Some courses are offered at different levels of academic difficulty and are designed for students of different abilities.
+Semester-block Each school day is divided into four 60-minute blocks of time.
+Students are assigned a maximum of four blocks each semester.
+Full-year block Each school day is divided into four 60 minute blocks of time.
+A full-year block meets for both semesters.
+Flex Period Thirty-six minute period that rotates classes each day depending on student need.
+See page 4 for a more detailed description.
+Unit Each course is worth a fixed number of units.
+Generally, block courses are worth one unit.
+During each school year, most students roster eight units worth of courses.
+Level Some courses are offered at different levels of academic difficulty and designed for students of different abilities.
 This is most common in "core" courses of English, Social Studies, Science, Mathematics, and World Language.
-Where "elective" courses include level designations (like the example above), the level indicates the overall difficulty and intensity of the course.
+When "elective" courses include level designations, the level indicates the overall difficulty and intensity of the course.
 Unleveled A course not offered in different ability groups.
-Not all courses are appropriate for all students, however, your counselor can help you choose courses that are appropriate for you.
-Core Course A course in the following departments: English, Math, Social Studies, Science.
 Weight Each course in our curriculum is assigned a "weight," which represents the academic challenge of the course.
-The higher the course's weight, the more quality points a student receives for his/her final grade in the course.
-Prerequisite A prerequisite is a course that a student must have passed before being eligible for another course.
-Co-Requisite A co-requisite is a course that does not necessarily have to be completed before a student is eligible to enroll in a course but must be rostered in the same academic year if not already completed.
+Advanced Placement and Honors courses receive additional quality points for a student's weighted GPA calculation.
+Prerequisite A prerequisite is a course that a student must have passed prior to being eligible for another course.
+Co-requisite A co-requisite is a course that is not necessarily done before a student is eligible to enroll in a course but must be rostered in the same academic year if not already completed.